-His works have been presented at international new music concerts, performance arts festivals, and academic conferences, such as ICMC, SMC, MANTIS, Supersonic Festival, Surge Festival, New York City Electroacoustic Music Festival, Beijing New Dance Festival, and the Audiovisual Arts Festival of the Ionian Academy.
-He has been awarded funding by Arts Council England and IdeasTap towards creating new works, and by Sound and Music for his curatorial activities as co-director of the sonic arts collective Metanast.
-Manoli is member of the Hellenic Electroacoustic Music Composers Association (HELMCA) and Irish Sound Science and Technology Association (ISSTA), and is currently a doctoral candidate at the University of Salford researching interactive composition and collaborative performance under the supervision of Jo Scott and Stephen Kilpatrick.
+His works have been presented at international new music concerts, performance arts festivals, and academic conferences, such as ICMC, SMC, MANTIS, Supersonic Festival, Electric Nights, Surge Festival, New York City Electroacoustic Music Festival, Beijing New Dance Festival, and the Audiovisual Arts Festival of the Ionian Academy.
+He has performed for the BBC Philharmonic Orchestra, and composed live scores for Jim Cartwright‘s Burning Bright and Teresia Björk‘s Vi-We-Nous.
+Awards include funding by Arts Council England and IdeasTap towards artistic activities, and by Sound and Music for his curatorial work within the sonic-arts collective Metanast.
+Manoli is member of the Hellenic Electroacoustic Music Composers Association (HELMCA) and Irish Sound Science and Technology Association (ISSTA), and has been fortunate to study composition with Stephen Davismoon, Alan Williams, and Craig Vear.
+He is currently completing doctoral research on polydisciplinary performance practice, Symbiotic Synergies, at the University of Salford, supervised by Jo Scott and Stephen Kilpatrick.

 some rights reserved – Manoli Moriaty 2013-2017